wpup/wc-export/README.md

 }
 ```

-## Add custom export type to the exporter list
+Then you have to add the custom export to the exporter list with `wc_export_classes` filter.

 ```php
 <?php